 SAFETY FIRST: While it’s tempting to lean out over the edge and take a photo, remember that the cliffs are in a constant state of erosion.

 There’s no way to know just how much earth is holding you up if you venture onto the older paths.
 So, if you do decide to explore those trails, stay back from the edge as much as you can.

 The Bellbridge House Hotel is a family run hotel, situated in the highly desired West Clare Coast, close to all the major attractions and activities that County Clare has to offer.

 Take the Ferry to Kerry

 If you continue on the Wild Atlantic Way towards County Kerry, you’ll be treated to some spectacular Atlantic cliff views like the one above.
 There are plenty of places to pull off on the side of the road, so stop, stretch, and smell the sea air.

-You can either drive through Limerick or take the ferry, but after talking to the host at the Moy House, I decided to opt for the ferry.
+You can either drive through Limerick or take the ferry, but I decided to opt for the ferry.